-- 1. First check your surroundings for dangerous situations. - 2.
-Avoid hazards such as falling debris, fallen utility lines or cracked water/gas pipes - 3.
-Proceed immediately to an open area free of hazards; Vacate buildings; Stay away from glass windows/doors.
-If you must remain in a building, proceed to a reinforced area. - 4.
-Following earthquake, Troops assemble as directed; Take attendance; Send leader to staff member with a two-way radio, report troop status; further instructions will follow.
+First check your surroundings for dangerous situations.
+Avoid hazards such as falling debris, fallen utility lines, or cracked water/gas pipes Proceed immediately to an open area free of hazards; Vacate buildings; Stay away from glass windows/doors.
+Following earthquake, units assemble as directed; take attendance; send leader to staff member with a two-way radio.